Rachel M. Johnson is a lover of all things pop culture. She's been writing about music and entertainment online for years.

 "This is the first album I have ever really written and taken my time on, so when I actually listen to the whole album, it's just that much more special."

 With the release of her eponymous album on November 6, 2001, Spears was looking to transition from her teen pop style into a more mature, adult sound.
 The album incorporated many different genres of music, including dance-pop and R&B, and also elements of hip hop, rock and electronica.
 Lyrically, the record shied away from her previous bubblegum pop sound and embraced a more provocative, sexual influence.
 Spears also had more creative control and input during production of the album.
 The album debuted atop the charts and had first-week sales of 745,750 copies.
-It's release and success made the singer the first female artist to have her first three studio albums reach number one.
+Its release and success made the singer the first female artist to have her first three studio albums reach number one.
 To date, it has sold over 10 million copies.

 "I'm a Slave 4 U" was the first single from the album, garnering mixed reactions from music critics.
 Many praised the song for its mature feel and edgy lyrics, while others felt Spears was trying too hard to shed her girl next door image.
 The songstress would go on and have an iconic performance with a large albino snake, singing the song at the 2001 MTV Video Music Awards.
-Other singles included "Overprotected", "Boys" and "Anticipating", all of which had modest success on U.S charts.
+Other singles included "Overprotected," "Boys," and "Anticipating," all of which had modest success on U.S. charts.

-In The Zone (2003)
+In the Zone (2003)

-The lead single from the album "Me Against the Music" featured Madonna, and was a heavy dance track that saw moderate success in the U.S but peaked in countries throughout Europe.
+The lead single from the album "Me Against the Music" featured Madonna and was a heavy dance track that saw moderate success in the U.S but peaked in countries throughout Europe.
 The video received praise from critics, who applauded the cat-and-mouse chase and sexual roles of the two singers.
-Her next single, "Toxic" attained worldwide success, reaching the top-five in 15 countries.
+Her next single, "Toxic" attained worldwide success, reaching the top five in 15 countries.
 The video showcased Spears in an array of disguises, portraying a secret agent out for revenge against her ex-lover.
 "Toxic" cost more than 1 million to film.

 Spears also released a pop ballad, "Everytime."
 Perhaps one of the singer's most touching and raw songs, its lyrics are a plea for forgiveness for hurting a former lover.
-Many speculated the song to be a response to Justin Timberlake's "Cry Me a River", but Spears never addressed the rumors.
+Many speculated the song to be a response to Justin Timberlake's "Cry Me a River," but Spears never addressed the rumors.
 The song peaked at number 15 on the Billboard Hot 100, and Spears's vocals and lyrical content were praised.
 The music video featured actor Steven Dorff as the pop star's boyfriend, as they are hounded by paparazzi and get into a fight.
 Themes of reincarnation and religion are also found in the video.
 Her final single, "Outrageous" had a hip-hop feel and a video had been in production, until Spears hurt her knee and had to undergo arthroscopic surgery.
 The video was subsequently cancelled.